 Blue Sapphire Gemstones

-A Blue Sapphire is a naturally occurring gemstone composed of corundum (aluminium oxide), and tinged with slight traces of cobalt and some other metals which lead to its beautiful blue hue.
+A Blue Sapphire is a naturally occurring gemstone composed of corundum (aluminum oxide), and tinged with slight traces of cobalt and some other metals which lead to its beautiful blue hue.
 In fact, the word 'sapphire' itself means 'blue stone'.
 Found usually in igneous rocks and in alluvial deposits, this amazing stone has long held the admiration and wonder of all kinds of people – from travellers and explorers to kings and queens.
 Carving and cutting of the natural stone creates the brilliantly lit and cut gemstone that is one of the most valued of all precious stones.
 A Blue Sapphire Gemstones has considerable sparkle and might display different colours when viewed from different angles.
-Sapphires can be heat treated, diffused with beryllium or irradiated to preserve and enhance their blue brilliance – but the naturally occurring coloured sapphires are still the most valued.
+Sapphires can be heat treated, diffused with beryllium or irradiated to preserve and enhance their blue brilliance – but the naturally occurring sapphires are still the most valued.
 Blue Sapphires Gemstones can also have secondary hues like violet and purple.
 One of the largest blue sapphires ever found weighed nearly 42 kilograms, and was discovered in Sri Lanka.

 Significance of the Blue Sapphire, benefits and effects